aragon/osx/packages/contracts/docs/developer-portal/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 ## What are Plugin Repositories?

-Each plugin has its own Plugin Repository, unique ENS name, and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are stored for reference using verstion tags constituted by a **release** and **build** number.
+Each plugin has its own Plugin Repository, unique ENS name, and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are stored for reference using version tags constituted by a **release** and **build** number.

 Different versions might contain: